 ALMA is funded by ESO in representation of its member states, by NSF in collaboration with the National Research Council (NRC) of Canada and the National Science Council (NSC) of Taiwan, and by NINS in collaboration with the Academia Sinica (AS) in Taiwan, and the Korea Astronomy and Space Science Institute (KASI) of South Korea.

-ALMA construction and operations are led on behalf of Europe by ESO on behalf of its Member States; by the National Radio Astronomy Observatory (NRAO), managed by Associated Universities, Inc. (AUI), on behalf of North America; and by the National Astronomical Observatory of Japan (NAOJ) on behalf of East Asia.
-The Joint ALMA Observatory (JAO) provides the unified leadership and management of the construction, commissioning and operation of ALMA.
+ALMA construction and operations are led by ESO on behalf of its European Member States, by the National Radio Astronomy Observatory (NRAO), which is managed by Associated Universities, Inc. (AUI) on behalf of North America, and by the National Astronomical Observatory of Japan (NAOJ) on behalf of East Asia.
+The Joint ALMA Observatory (JAO) is responsible for overall administration and management of the construction, commissioning, and operation of ALMA.

 When a telescope needs to occupy an area that covers many square kilometers and must be located above most of the precipitable water vapor in the atmosphere, there aren’t many places left to choose from.
 The Chajnantor plateau in the northern Chilean Andes is one of these places, and presents ideal conditions for the operation of ALMA.